 Hello and welcome!

-The Covid-19 pandemic has brought a standstill to most parts of the world - shutting down economies, institutions, and schools.
+The Covid-19 (20, and 21 it seems) pandemic has brought a standstill to most parts of the world - shutting down economies, institutions, and schools.
 Education and work as we know it has been transformed.
 Medical schools and other MedEd organisations have capitalised on this time to offer a range of distance-learning alternatives: a surfeit of webinars and courses are available to medical students to access, across all specialties and levels.
 With didactic teaching or case-based discussions forming the core of such teaching, one wonders how we can value-add to the (already saturated) pool of knowledge?

 Why a journal club?